-- 22. The messages of MyPlate convey include each of the following except one.
-Which one is the exception? - a.
+- 22. Which message is NOT synonymous with MyPlate? - a.
 Fruits and vegetables should fill half the plate. - b.
 Fruit juices should be consumed frequently. - c.
 Lean proteins foods should be chosen in moderation. - d.
 Whole grains should occupy about one fourth of the plate. - e.
-Physical activity is encouraged through the activity tab that has links to
+Physical activity is encouraged through the activity tab that has links to MyJournal.

-MyJournal.

 Although any fruit or 100% fruit juice counts as part of the fruit group, MyPlate suggests that people minimize fruit juice.
 Because of their fiber content, fresh, frozen, canned, or dried fruits are recommended.
 Note that the physical activity tab has links that discuss methods for incorporating an individualized exercise plan.
 The "Super Tracker" and MyJournal can help to plan, analyze, and track food intake and physical activity.
-Note that milk products, especially fat-free or low-fat, should be incorporated
+Note that milk products, especially fat-free or low-fat, should be incorporated.

-- 23. Surveys show that most Americans eat only about half of the recommended vegetables per week.
-The high water and high-fiber content of vegetables counteract the low levels of cholesterol present in many dark-green vegetables. - a.
+- 23. Most vegetables are low in calories, but high in water and fiber content.
+This high water and fiber composition counteracts the low levels of cholesterol present in many dark-green vegetables. - a.
 Both statements are true. - b.
 Both statements are false. - c.
 The first statement is true; the second is false. - d.
 The first statement is false; the second is true.